AbdouMch/angular-best-practice/README.md

   - constants: recommendation is to use camelCase style: TS and IDE will tell us that we're trying to modify a constant.
 So keep it simple
   - class: UpperCamelCase
 - It is a best practice to separate third-party import and local import by an empty line
+- Prefer immutability than assigning or changing variables especially objects value directly.
+This help reducing bugs and guarantee change detection especially for array like onPush Angular hook